MOM/component-tests/cyco/README.md

 });
 ```

-> Notice how this method is available to test a component and pass it props:
+Notice how the `testComponent` method is available to test a component and pass it props:

 > `cy.testComponent(componentName: String, props: Object)`

 ### Run spec to view single component